magento/devdocs/src/cloud/release-notes/backward-incompatible-changes.md

 ### Patches changes

 - Cloud patches bundled all patches provided by [Magento Technical resources](https://magento.com/tech-resources/download).
-Patches which were copied from there to your project should be removed to avoid conflicts.
+If you have copied any Magento-supplied patches downloaded from the Technical Resources page into your Magento project, remove them to prevent conflicts.